wp-plugins/lbak-user-tracking/readme.txt

 way) then it is possible that you will be banned from accessing his website.

 == Changelog ==

+= 1.7 =

+* Fixed some issues with stats logging caused by recent changes.
+* Added a new stats and error logging function to help me improve the plugin.

 = 1.6 =